veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/button-toggle-group.md

 - **[align]:** Sets the alignment of the buttons in button group.
 Takes 'vertical' or 'Horizontal' as its value (with single quotes).
 - **[disableIndex]:** Index of the button that should be disabled by default.
 Takes a number as its value.
 - **[checkIndex]:**  Index of the button that should be selected by default.
 Takes a number as its value.
-- **(valueChange):** Takes function( that is defined in Ts file) name as an argument which will be called whenever the value of button group changes. eg. onValChange()
+- **(valueChange):** Takes function( that is defined in the "Ts" file) name as an argument which will be called whenever the value of button group changes. eg. onValChange()
-- **(indexChange):**  Takes function( that is defined in Ts file) name as an argument which will be called whenever different button gets selected in button group. eg. onIndexChange()
+- **(indexChange):**  Takes function( that is defined in the "Ts" file) name as an argument which will be called whenever different button gets selected in button group. eg. onIndexChange()

 ## Support
 - **Devices:** Android, iOS